gvwilson/sdxjs/code-generator/index.md

 use [Acorn][acorn] to parse that, and use the result.
-Doing this saves us from embedding multiple lines of JSON in our program and also ensures that if the AST for our code ever changes, the program will do the right thing automatically.
+Doing this saves us from embedding multiple lines of JSON in our program and also ensures that if a newer version of Acorn decides to generate a different AST, our program will do the right thing automatically.
 :::

 Finally,